ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : The hostnames that the ACME server recognizes as referring to itself for the purposes of CAA record validation as defined in
 {{!RFC6844}}.
-Each string MUST represent the same sequence of ASCII code points that the server will expect to see in a CAA record.
+Each string MUST represent the same sequence of ASCII code points that the server will expect to see as the "Issuer Domain Name.
 This allows clients to determine the correct issuer domain name to use when configuring CAA records.

 externalAccountRequired (optional, boolean):
 : If this field is present and set to "true", then the CA requires that all